by Steven J. Cary and Michael E. Toliver

 Telegonus cellus (Boisduval & Le Conte [1837]) Golden Banded-Skipper (updated August 11, 2022)

 Description.
 The common name describes the most prominent feature of this skipper: a diagonal gold band traversing the forewing.
 Wing fringes are checked.
 Ventral surfaces are mottled and camouflaged.
-A very similar species, the Sonoran Banded Skipper, Cecropterus pseudocellus (Coolidge & Clemence, [1910]), was discovered in SE Arizona at the beginning of the 20th century, but has not been found there since 1937 (Bailowitz & Brock 2022).
+A very similar species, the Sonoran Banded Skipper, Cecropterus pseudocellus (Coolidge & Clemence, [1910]), was discovered in SE Arizona at the beginning of the 20th century but has not been found there since 1937 (Bailowitz & Brock 2022).
 There is a slim possibility that this species could turn up in SW NM.
 It is distinguished from the Golden Banded-Skipper by its smaller size, narrower gold band on the FW, more checkered fringes, and a white ring around the antenna.
 Range and Habitat.
 In New Mexico this beautiful skipper resides in Upper Sonoran and Transition Zone canyons (5500 to 8500′) in our southwest corner (counties: Ca,Gr,Hi,Si).
 It also is found south well into Mexico and in the southeastern US.
 Life History.
 Scott (1986) reported larval hosts in our area to be legumes (Fabaceae) such as Phaseolus wrightii, P. grayanus, Clitoria mariana and Vigna species.
 Bailowitz and Brock (2022) reported use larval use of Robinia neomexicana and Phaseolus ritensis as well as Desmodium batocaulon (all Fabaceae).
 Pupae overwinter.
 Flight.
 Golden Banded-Skippers have one annual generation that flies here between May 27 and September 9, primarily July and August.
 Males perch on shrubs along creeks and patrol up and down drainage corridors in search of females.
 Adults take nectar and electrolytes at streamsides.
 Comments.
 Kansas Professor F. H. Snow made the first New Mexico observation of Telegonus cellus along Walnut Creek, 12 miles north of Silver City (Gr) in August 1884.
 Pelham (2019) moved this species from the genus Autochton.

-Epargyreus clarus (Cramer 1775) Silver-Spotted Skipper (updated August 15, 2022)
+Epargyreus clarus (Cramer 1775) Silver-Spotted Skipper (updated November 4, 2024)

 Epargyreus huachuca (Dixon 1955) Huachuca Skipper (updated May 28, 2023)

 Description.
 Huachuca Skipper is the spitting image of Silver-spotted Skipper, with minor differences.
 In particular, the posterior spot of the forewing gold/yellow band is displaced toward the wing margin, leaving it separated from the rest of the gold/yellow band.
 Range and Habitat.
 While Epargyreus clarus occupies most of non-arid eastern and northern U.S., Epargyreus huachuca replaces it in the Sky Islands of the southwestern US.
 Huachuca Skipper is fairly routine in southern New Mexico’s montane woodlands where it prefers Transition and Canadian Zone canyons with hostplants, 7500 to 9500′ elevation (counties: Ca,DA,Gr,Hi,Li,Ot,Si,So).
 Life History.
 Larvae eat leaves of woody legumes (Fabaceae).
 The principal host in our area appears to be New Mexico locust (Robinia neomexicana), but Robinia pseudoacacia and Glyccirhyza lepidota also may be used.
 Flight.
 Males patrol and defend territories in riparian corridors.
 Peak flight is in June, but records are known from April 29 to August 22, suggesting one very extended or two overlapping broods each summer.
 Adults nectar at flowers and balance electrolytes at damp soil.
 Pupae overwinter.
 Comments.
 Zhang et al. (2020) pulled huachuca out from under clarus.
 Toliver et al. (2000) commented that clarus and huachuca are not well differentiated in NM.
-Very recently, Andy Warren (pers. comm., October 2021) suggested that populations within 100 miles of Albuquerque, when studied, may have a lot to say about the final arrangement of these very similar creatures.
+Very recently, Andy Warren (pers. comm., October 2021) suggested that populations within 100 miles of Albuquerque, when studied, may have a lot to say about the final arrangement of these two visually similar creatures.
 Until that happens, we include populations in Lincoln and Otero counties under E. huachuca.
 This species is sometimes called Sonoran Skipper, causing potential confusion with the other Sonoran Skipper: Polites sonora.

 Chioides albofasciatus (Hewitson 1867) White-Striped Longtail (updated August 15, 2022)